X3I/poketwo.com/_pages/moves/rock-smash.md

 # Rock Smash

-You can obtain the Rock Smash HM by completing the [Warden's Quest](/quests/wardens-quest) for [Gold Teeth](/items/gold-teeth) in the Safari Zone.
+You can obtain the HM06 Rock Smash by completing the [Warden's Quest](/quests/wardens-quest) for [Gold Teeth](/items/gold-teeth) in the Safari Zone.